 Create Documents Automatically

-After you selected the source files, you will be presented with a table of options how to import them:
+Afterwards, you will be presented with a table of options how to import the selected files:

 Here we selected four files for import.
 One .obj file and three .jpg files.
 The automatic import uses heuristics to make an educated guess how to import certain source files.
 Here it already suggests to import the "_col.jpg" file as a diffuse texture, the "_nrm.jpg" file as a normal map and so on.
 If the heuristic is incorrect, you can use the dropdown on the left to fix it.